Randomized Dynamic Mode Decomposition: Technical Preliminaries

 The projected algorithm described above relies on the truncated singular value decomposition (TSVD), also referred to as pseudo-inverse filter, to solve the unconstrained least-squares problem in Eq.~\eqref{eq:Xls}.
 Indeed, Figure~\ref{fig:map} illustrates that the low-rank approximation introduces an effective regularization effect.
 This warrants an extended discussion on regularization, following the work by Hansen~\cite{hansen1987truncatedsvd,hansen1990truncated,hansen2006deblurring,hansen1992modified}.

-In DMD, we often experience a linear system of equations $\bX_R = \bA \bX_L$ where $\bX_L$ or $\bX_R$ are ill-conditioned, i.e., the ratio between the largest and smallest singular value is large, so that the pseudo-inverse may magnify small errors.
-Regularization becomes crucial in this situation to compute an accurate estimate of $\bA$, since a small perturbation in $\bX_R$ or $\bX_L$ may result in a large perturbation in the solution.
+In DMD, we often experience a linear system of equations $\bX_R = \bA \bX_L$ where $\bX_L$ or $\bX_R$ is ill-conditioned, i.e., the ratio between the largest and smallest singular value is large, so that the pseudo-inverse may magnify small errors.
+In this situation, regularization becomes crucial for computing an accurate estimate of $\bA$, since a small perturbation in $\bX_R$ or $\bX_L$ may result in a large perturbation in the solution.
 Tikhonov-Phillips regularization~\cite{tihonov1963solution,phillips1962technique}, also known as ridge regression in the statistical literature, is one of the most popular regularization techniques.
 The regularized least squares problem becomes

 More concisely, this can be expressed as the following augmented least-squares problem

 The estimator for the map $\bA$ takes advantage of the regularized inverse